 5 active scams to keep on your radar this time of year

-With information from the Better Business Bureau, here are some holiday scams to be wise to and tell your friends about.
+With information from the Better Business Bureau, here are some holiday scams to watch out for:

 2. Free gift cards.
 Get an email asking you share personal information to receive a free gift card?
 It could be a scammer impersonating a legitimate business.
 Remember not to share personal information to receive a gift card.
 If you think there’s a chance it’s a legitimate offer, contact the business by visiting their website directly (not through the email).
 Learn what the rules are when it comes to legitimate gift card expiry dates in BC.